-- Note: An individual girl may play as a non-scoring member of her home school's boys team if granted permission to do so by the coach of that team.
+Note: An individual girl may play as a non-scoring member of her home school's boys' team if granted permission to do so by the coach of that team.
 In such cases, the girl would play with the team's #5 boy player and have her score attested accordingly.
-The purpose is to provide an additional opportunity for individual girl players to participate in matches for tournament qualifying. - "X Rule" Attention Girl's Golf Coaches Players who have not holed out by double the par on any given hole will pick up and apply a one stroke penalty.
-Example: Par 3 A player not in the hole by 6 strokes will pick the ball up and apply a one stroke penalty for a 7.
-Par 4 A player not in the hole by 8 strokes, will pick up for a score of 9.
-Par 5 A player not in the hole by the 10th stroke, will pick up for a score of 11.
-This applies to regular season matches and league tournaments only and not the CIAC State Championships. - 4.
-Matches played after May 30 for girls and boys will not count toward qualification for the tournament.
+The purpose is to provide an additional opportunity for individual girl players to participate in matches for tournament qualifying.

+"X Rule" - Attention Girls' Golf Coaches - Players who have not holed out by double the par on any given hole will pick up and apply a one stroke penalty.
+Example: Par - A player not in the hole by 6 strokes will pick the ball up and apply a one stroke penalty for a 7.
+Par 4 - A player not in the hole by 8 strokes, will pick up for a score of 9.
+Par 5 - A player not in the hole by the 10^{th} stroke, will pick up for a score of 11.
+This applies to regular season matches and league tournaments only and not the CIAC State Championships.

+- 4. Matches played after June 4 for girls and boys will not count toward qualification for the tournament.
 No exception will be made for postponed matches. - 5.
 The last date to count for tournament ranking purposes will be the day prior to the pairings.
-Pairings will be held on Thursday, May 31, 2012. - 6.
-The scores made in any match during the regular season will count only once for tournament qualification.
-FOR QUALIFICATION, ALL MATCHES PLAYED WITHIN THE SEASON

-LIMITATION DATES MUST BE REPORTED.
-ONE SCORE PER DATE MAXIMUM 16 DATES

-/ MINIMUM 10 DATES FOR QUALIFICATION.
-PLEASE PUT IN THE DATE AND THE SCORE.
+Pairings will be held on Thursday, June 5, 2014. - 6.
+The scores made in any match during the regular season will count only once for the tournament.
+FOR QUALIFICATION, ALL MATCHES PLAYED WITHIN THE SEASONS LIMITATIONS DATES MUST BE REPORTED.
+ONE SCORE PER DATE - MAXIMUM 16 DATES / MINIMUM 10 DATES FOR QUALIFICATION.
 League tournament scores CANNOT be used for tournament qualification. - 7.
 Qualification will be based on the BEST TEN (10) varsity scores during the regular season.
 Teams that play 18 hole matches must submit scores for the first 9 holes played only.
 ALL TEAM SCORES MUST BE SUBMITTED. - 8.
-The first 16 match dates played count for tournament ranking, regardless of the original schedule. - 9.
-Outside Play During the Season: Golfers have the opportunity to participate in a maximum of four (4) matches as "unattached players"during the season.
-These matches must conform to weekly limitations and all other "CIAC unattached" regulations as stated in the CIAC Handbook.
+Outside Play During the Season Golfers have the opportunity to participate in a maximum of four (4) matches as "unattached players" during the season.
+These matches must conform to weekly limitations and all other "CIAC unattached" regulations as stated in the CIAC Handbook. - 9.
+Scrimmages Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
+All sports teams will have a minimum of fourteen (14) practice days before the date of the first scheduled competition.
+Sundays do not count as a day of practice.
+Saturdays and holidays may be used as practice days unless prohibited by local board policy or the CIAC committee on seasons limitations.
+An individual athlete must participate in a minimum of ten (10) practices prior to competition unless the athlete has been participating in a sport the previous season that overlaps with the present season's sport.

-INDIVIDUALS MAY QUALIFY!
+INDIVIDUALS MAY QUALIFY

 If a school's team does not qualify, it may enter any golfer for individual honors, provided the golfer has attained an average score of the course rating, plus five (5) strokes or less per 9 holes.
-For girls 10 strokes or less for 9 holes.
-This must be an average of the best ten (10) varsity scores attained on Connecticut State Golf Association Approved Courses, and must be attested to by the golf coach.
+For girls, 10 strokes or less for 9 holes.
+This must be an average of the best ten (10) varsity scores attained on Connecticut State Golf Association approved courses, and must be attested to by the golf coach.
 This average must be certified by his/her principal.
 Of these, the top eight (8) will qualify as individuals.
-Girls who play for a boys team from the boys tees will have their average course rating adjusted using the women's rating adjustment table from the USGA.
+Girls who play for a boys' team from the boys tees will have their average course rating adjusted using the women's rating adjustment table from the USGA.